material-motion/material-motion/specifications/expressions.md

 A **term function** initiates the description of Plans.
 An instance of a Term is returned by a Language’s term function.

 > Note: **Terms must be functions**.
 It may be tempting to define argument-less terms as dynamic properties.
-This would allow expressions like `Tween().fadeIn`.
+This would allow motion expressions like `Tween().fadeIn`.
 We explicitly discourage this.
 Ensure that every term is a function in order to provide consistency to the engineer.

 The purpose of a Term is to initiate the creation of one or more Plans.
 The implementation of the term may create one or more Plans and initialize well-documented defaults.